daliworks/thingplus-guide/doc/GettingStarted_authToken.md

 - Select **_Getting a client ID and secret_** on the collection
 - Select the _Body_ tab
 - Select _raw_
 - Put your OAuth client ID in the `reqId` field.
-This should be unique across all applications connected to Thing+
+This should be unique across all applications connected to Thing+.
+You may choose any ID here - something simple and easy to remember is fine.
 - Put your OAuth client secret in the `clientSecret` field.
-These two fields should not be exposed to anyone.
+You may choose anything as your OAuth Client Secret - consider it a password of sorts.
+These two fields (client ID and Client Secret) should not be exposed to anyone.
 Keep it **secret**
-- Put the name of your applicaiton into the `name` field.
+- Put the name of your application into the `name` field.
 This is used to identify your application.
-You should put either your company or service name
+You should put the name of your company or service here, along with something to make it unique.
+(If Thing+ has any other application with the same name, you will run into an error).
+For example, leland_0144 is a much better application name then "leland".
 - Change the field `scopes` to determine the rights for your application.
 Read more about acceptable scopes [here](./OAuth2.md)
 - Click the _Send_ button